devendraap/mongodb-kubernetes-operator/docs/secure.md

    kubectl exec -it mongodb-replica-set -c mongod -- bash
    ```

-   Where `mongodb-replica-set` is the name of your MongoDBCommunity resource
+   Where `mongodb-replica-set` is the name of your ADMongoDBCommunity resource

    - Then, use `mongosh` to connect over TLS: